dmidz/tickschart/README.md

 - many more to come :)

 ## Quick preview / Dev environment
-This repo is based on [Vite, a wonderful environment for smooth JS dev](https://vitejs.dev/), just clone this repo and run:
+This repo is based on [Vite, a wonderful environment for smooth JS dev](https://vitejs.dev/), you just clone this current derived repo and run:

       npm install
       npm run dev